Katherine Mayfair: Season 4

 Twelve years after leaving Wisteria Lane, Katherine, Adam and Dylan move into Lillian's house.
-Susan introduces Katherine to Bree, Lynette and Gabrielle, her friends and neighbours; Katherine immediately clashes with each of them, particularly Bree.
+Susan introduces Katherine to Bree, Lynette and Gabrielle.
+Katherine immediately clashes with each of them, particularly Bree.
 Meanwhile, Dylan doesn't remember living on Wisteria Lane.
-Katherine begins integrating herself into Susan's circle of friends but continues to conflict with Bree, Gabrielle and Lynette.
-Katherine's mysterious and cold exterior and Dylan’s lack of memories about life on Wisteria Lane raise the suspicions of their neighbors.
+Katherine's mysterious exterior and Dylan’s lack of memories raise the suspicions of their neighbors.
 Dylan questions Katherine about her birth father but Katherine only says that he is too dangerous to let back into their lives.

-Lillian moves into the Mayfairs' guest bedroom and writes a detailed account of the original Dylan’s death in a note addressed to the current Dylan, but dies before she can give it to her.
-Sylvia Greene (Melora Walters), the woman who accused Adam of sexual harassment in Chicago, visits him, hoping to rekindle their romance.
-Katherine thinks Sylvia's accusations are false but Adam admits having had an affair with her, which is why he settled out of court and they "lost everything" in Chicago.
-Katherine kicks Adam out of the house.
-While packing, he finds Lillian's note and leaves after confronting Katherine about her lies and she throws the note in the fire.
+Lillian writes a detailed account of the original Dylan’s death in a note addressed to the current Dylan but dies before she can give it to her.
+Sylvia Greene (Melora Walters), the woman who accused Adam of sexual harassment in Chicago, visits him, and Adam is forced to admit to an affair with her.
+After Katherine kicks Adam out of the house, he finds Lillian's note while packing.
+He leaves after confronting Katherine, and she throws the note in the fire.
 However, Dylan salvages a few pieces and deduces that Katherine killed Wayne.
-She calls Adam for more answers but he calls Katherine.
-He promises to give her one last alibi and lie to Dylan but their marriage is still over.

-Katherine and Bree finally put aside their rivalry to start a catering business.
-Meanwhile, Wayne finds out about Dylan when he sees a photograph of her, Katherine, Bree, and Julie posing at the Founders Ball.
-He tracks down Dylan and the two start meeting in private; eventually, she reintroduces the two.
-Hoping to drive Wayne away, Katherine tells him that Dylan is not his daughter, something Wayne confirms when he conducts a DNA test and also notices that Dylan lacks a scar on her right arm that the original Dylan sustained in a bike accident.
-Adam learns that Wayne has located Katherine and Dylan and offers to help them escape, deciding to take Dylan on a graduation trip and never return but Wayne kidnaps Adam.
-Fearing Wayne has killed Adam, Katherine begs Dylan to leave immediately but Dylan demands the entire truth.
+Meanwhile, Wayne finds out about Dylan when he sees a photograph of her.
+He tracks her down and the two start meeting.
+Hoping to drive Wayne away, Katherine tells him that Dylan is not his daughter, something Wayne confirms.
+Adam learns that Wayne has located Katherine and Dylan and offers to help them escape, but Wayne kidnaps Adam.
+Fearing Wayne has killed Adam, Katherine begs Dylan to leave, Dylan demands the entire truth.
 Katherine tells her, prompting Dylan to walk out.
 Later, Wayne corners Katherine and takes her hostage.
 Before he can shoot her, Adam arrives.
 Knowing Wayne will always track her, Katherine shoots him dead.
 Bree, Susan, Lynette, and Gabrielle tell the police that her actions were in self-defense and Katherine is finally integrated into their social group.
 Dylan returns and reunites with her mother.